-End-of-life issues such as euthanasia, assisted suicide, pain management, and palliative care.
+Patient protection issues such as euthanasia, suicide by physician, pain management, and palliative care.

 Since 1971, AUL has worked to change laws that threaten the lives of the unborn.
 At the same time, through our educational efforts, we work to change the hearts and minds of the American public so that all may recognize the dignity of human life.

 AUL has achieved significant gains in pro-life legislation, particularly during the past 25 years.
 We are saving the lives of children in the womb through a systematic and strategic state-by-state effort, taking tactical steps that provide incremental gains today while laying the groundwork for much larger gains in the future.